 A man suspected his wife of cheating on him after a few years of their marriage.
 He knew he wasn’t imagining things because all of a sudden, she developed a habit of coming home late, sweaty and tired.
 Their love life had become inactive and boring.

 One day, he started following her after work.
 He wanted to see who or what was keeping her so busy and exhausted.
 After some days of following her, he discovered that she visited someone every day after work and she usually spent several hours in the stranger’s house.

 This daily visitation continued for a week until the man decided to go into the apartment and catch his wife red-handed.
 When he entered the house, the sitting room was empty then he decided to check the kitchen and the bedroom.

 He turned towards the staircase that led to the bedroom and he heard his wife singing in the bathroom.
 He hurried towards where the sound was coming from to confirm that the voice really did belong to his wife.

 Immediately he opened the bedroom door, he saw a man lying down on the bed with only a pair of shorts; he was half-naked.
 He didn’t even wait for any further confirmation; he rushed at the man and held his throat with both hands.
 The wife heard the noise and ran out of the bathroom.

 When she came into the room, her husband noticed she was fully clothed.
 It turned out the man she visited every day was her cousin who was critically ill.
 She visited him every day to take care of him and give him his medication.
 Strangely, her husband had never heard of him.

 From this story, it is obvious that the real problem lies with a lack of communication.
 The couple lost trust in each other and they stopped confiding in each other.
-The man made some wrong assumptions and the woman didn’t feel comfortable talking with her husband.
+The husband made some wrong assumptions and the wife didn’t feel comfortable talking with her husband.